 #1 Happier Camper HC1

-There is a lot we like about the Happier Camper.
-We think the modular system lends itself well to just about any floor layout you might want.
 The look is reminiscent of the canned ham campers.
-If you want to upgrade from tent camping to glamping this one might be the one for you.
+If you want to upgrade from tent camping to glamping either one might be the one for you.

 #2 Riverside RV Retro